About Special Olympics Utah

 Why are sports the focus of Special Olympics?
 Sports are transformative.
 Participation in sports shifts the focus to what a Special Olympics athlete can do.
 Through sports training and competition, individuals with intellectual disabilities develop motor and communication skills, discover new strengths and abilities, and experience the joy and satisfaction of meeting a goal, all of which leads to greater confidence.
 As athletes engage and participate with others they become part of our community.
 By developing greater confidence and interactive skills, many athletes go on to hold jobs or volunteer positions.
 Witnessing these successes encourages others to consider the potential of those with intellectual disabilities.

 What sports programs does Special Olympics Utah offer?
-Utah currently offers summer and fall sports training and competition.
-The summer sports are track and field (“athletics”), swimming and softball and the fall sports are soccer, 3-on-3 basketball, bocce and golf.
-Also offered are Unified Sports® in athletics and soccer where individuals with and without intellectual disabilities with similar age and ability, train and compete on the same team at participating high schools.
-The Young Athletes™ program helps children age two to seven gain motor skills and strength, while the Motor Activities Training Program helps those eight and older who continue to need skill and strength development before competing in traditional sports offerings.
+Utah offers year-round sports training and competition.
+It starts in January with snowshoeing, basketball in February and March, and then the spring /summer sports of track and field (“athletics”), swimming and softball.
+Athletes practice in summer for the bowling tournaments in July and August, and then look to the fall sports of soccer, bocce and golf.
+Utah also offers Unified Sports® where individuals with and without intellectual disabilities with similar age and ability, train and compete on the same team.
+Many participating high schools have unified teams that participate in high school Unified competitions.
+The Young Athletes™ program helps children age two to seven explore motion, and Skills and the Motor Activities Training Program helps those eight and older continue skill and strength development before competing in traditional sports offerings.

 Who is eligible to participate in Special Olympics?
 An individual must be at least eight years old and identified by an agency or professional as having one of the following conditions: intellectual disabilities, cognitive delays as measured by formal assessment, or significant learning or vocational problems due to cognitive delay that require or have required specially designed instruction.
 The Young Athletes™ program serves children age two to seven with intellectual disabilities.